College of Education and Human Development

 Career options for RDNs include:

 Additional career paths include:

-Our program has approximately 115 students and offers a close-knit environment with four registered dietitians teaching upper-division classes.
-The ratio of faculty to students in the typical upper-division classes (25-30) makes it possible for faculty to get to know students and be available for assistance and advising outside of class time.
+Our program offers a close-knit environment with registered dietitian nutritionists teaching upper-division classes.
+The ratio of faculty to students in the typical upper-division classes makes it possible for faculty to get to know students and be available for assistance and advising outside of class time.
 Students get to know each other by taking many classes together and often form strong bonds which persist after graduation.

 Radford University graduates are accepted in dietetic internships and graduate school programs all over the United States.
 Alumni are working in a wide variety of dietetics specialties from medical nutrition therapy to retail marketing to health and wellness.

-- Admission Criteria for Nutrition and Dietetics upper division coursework:
+Applicants must meet the following criteria for admission to Nutrition and Dietetics upper division coursework:

-- Official transcripts reflecting a cumulative GPA of 3.0 or better from all post-secondary schools attended including RU.
+- Official transcripts reflecting a cumulative GPA of 3.0 or better from all post-secondary schools attended including Radford University.

 - Completion of the following prerequisites with a grade of C or better: